-For the first time in human history, we are in a position to largely eradicate famine and poverty, and create a world in which everyone has an opportunity for a long, enjoyable, and productive life.
+For the first time in human history, we were in a position to largely eradicate famine and poverty, and create a world in which everyone has an opportunity for a long, enjoyable, and productive life.
 The key is not charity (though there may always be a need for the better off to help the less fortunate), but the wise development and application of science and technology, fueled by both public government and private foundation support and commercial profit.

 We have the know-how

 Thanks largely to the rapid advances in science and technology over the second half of the twentieth century, we had the basic scientific and technological know-how to ensure that every living person has access to clean water, adequate food supplies, global information, and worldwide communications.
 What we did not yet have is the knowledge to provide these key components in ways that everyone can use.
 Just because a twelve-year old middle class child in Palo Alto could surf the Web and find a description of the medication he or she has just been prescribed didn’t mean that a thirty-five-year-old father of four in rural India or sub-Saharan Africa would know how to do it even if given the access.